Kay Pacha – (Kay Pah-chah) – The Middle World

 Child development looks different through this lens.
 You stop asking what is wrong with the child, or with yourself.
 You start asking what each of you is actually built for – and where those structures meet, and where they do not.

-Western psychology frames the parent-child type conflict as a problem to diagnose and resolve.
+Western psychology frames the parent-child type conflict as a problem to identify and resolve.
 Kay Pacha frames it differently.
 The gap between parent and child type is not an error in the relationship.
 It is the curriculum they chose each other for.
 The Type 1 parent raising a Type 9 child is being asked to learn that peace is not passivity.
 The Type 9 parent raising a Type 8 child is being asked to encounter the part of themselves that never learned to hold ground.
 The friction is not incidental.
 It is the point.

 What the Andean lens sees that the behavioral frame misses is this: both parent and child are in a process of recognition, not repair.
 The Puma does not fix the cub.
 It witnesses the cub until the cub recognizes itself.